 Turn Back The Clock Clothes

-Forget mutton dressed as lamb, embrace your maturity.
+Forget mutton dressed as lamb, embrace your maturity but never lose your sense of fun.

 Age defiance in middle age is about dressing for your shape and size, rather than dressing like a 20-year-old.
 Over forty the hardest thing to do is to look at yourself and realistically see what you look like in certain clothes.
 As we age we rarely see ourselves as we actually are.
 Add life pressure like work, kids, relationships into the equation and for many women dressing to impress simply takes a back seat to other priorities until we wake up one day and wonder where she (the fabulous fashionista you used to be) went.

-The golden rule to look younger is "either or".
+2. The second golden rule to look younger is "either or".
 Don’t show too much leg if you have your boobs out on show.
-Don’t wear a skin-tight dress if you have a big muffin.
+Don’t wear a skin-tight dress if you have a big muffin or obvious knicker line.
 Avoid no tights and a mini skirt if your knees are wrinkly.
-And definitely don’t wear a mini skirt if you have tree trunk legs.
+And definitely don’t wear a mini skirt if you have tree trunk legs or are thick around the middle.
 We've all walked into a room and immediately realised we are wearing the wrong thing, too dressy or not dressy enough so establishing a dress code before you turn up anywhere puts you ahead of the game.

 Inside all of us is a healthy person desperate to get out, so nurture the thin within to keep you looking young and stylish."